 Ricky Horton

-The 1989 Bowman Ricky Horton #338 is a vintage baseball card featuring the Los Angeles Dodgers pitcher from the classic Bowman release.
+This catalog entry covers the 1989 Bowman Ricky Horton #338 baseball card, featuring the Los Angeles Dodgers pitcher in one of the most recognizable designs in sports card history.

 1989 • Bowman